 Can I Work Out In Running Shoes?

-Outside of squats and deadlifts, let’s talk about tackling general workouts in running shoes.
-These are workouts that could include things like free weights, machines, and other exercises that are not necessarily super heavy or specialized in nature.
+Outside of squats and deadlifts, let’s discuss tackling general workouts in running shoes.
+These could include free weights, machines, and other exercises that are not necessarily super heavy or specialized in nature.

 Similar to the above, you can technically work out in running shoes, but I’d ask, “Is it optimal, and do you have to?”

-Running shoes are designed to support one style of activity, running.
-There will always be performance dropoffs that occur when using them for working out in the gym.
-A running shoe’s inability to promote stable foot positions and to resist compression will always be something to consider when working out with running shoes.
+Running shoes are designed to support one style of activity: running.
+Performance dropoffs will always occur when using them for working out in the gym.
+A running shoe’s inability to promote stable foot positions and resist compression will always be something to consider when working out with running shoes.

 Even if you’re using things like machines, your footwear does matter to a degree.
 Let’s say you’re doing leg presses, even though you have a constraint like a seat and pad to stabilize the body, the feet could still lack stability due to a running shoe’s construction.